CHughes13/JET-restaurant-data/README.md

 ## Wireframes

-Here are the initial wireframes for the project (created using Balsamiq), along with screen shots of the initial design.
-These provide a visual outline of the planned layout and functionality.
+Created using Balsamiq, here are the initial lofi wireframes for the project.
+These provide a visual outline of the planned layout and proposed functionality.

 #### Mobile
 Lofi wireframes to be added.